James Paxton (actor)

 James Paxton (born February 23, 1994) is an American actor.
+He is best known for his role as Lukas Waldenbeck in the crime thriller drama series Eyewitness (2016).

 Early life

 James Paxton is the son of actor Bill Paxton and Louise Paxton.
 He went to college to study journalism but left in order to pursue a career in the film industry, initially working in the props department on Dan Gilroy's film Nightcrawler in 2013.

 Career

 In 2016, he co-starred in the USA Network drama series Eyewitness as Lukas Waldenbeck.
 In 2020, he played a younger version of his father's character John Garrett in Agents of S.H.I.E.L.D.

 In 2024, Paxton made a cameo appearance in Twisters, in honor of his late father who had starred in the prior installment in the franchise.
 Of that decision, he stated: "I wanted to do something that really honors his presence in this new chapter and really do something for him.
 And I realized there's a lot of amazing people involved in this that I would love to get to know.
 And so it ended up feeling like the right thing to do, to be representative of Dad there."
 Additionally, Paxton released his first song "Count on Me", which he wrote and provided vocals for.